6. Learning and Teaching Activities

 • That meet the expectations and orientations of your students (1/8-SLDF)

-• That take account of the discipline context (2/8-SLDF)
+• That takes into account the discipline context (2/8-SLDF)

 • They leverage appropriate media and technology support (3/8-SLDF)